aylaibrahim/environment-simulator/README.md

 # environment-simulator

-class assignment implementing the principles of OOP, written in C#, includes documentation.
+class assignment implementing the principles of OOP, written in C#, includes documentation and unit testing